For Additional Information Please Call

 In extreme heat and high humidity, your body must work extra hard to maintain a normal temperature.
 These conditions increase the chances for developing heat-related disorders.
 Most occur because the victim has been overexposed to heat or has over-exercised for his or her age and physical condition.
 Older adults, young children, and those who are sick or overweight are more likely to succumb to extreme heat.

 On average, extreme heat kills more than 600 people in the United States each year.
-Approximately 400 people die each year from exposure to heat due to weather conditions, and many more people die from health conditions that are exacerbated by exposure to excess heat.
+Approximately 400 people die each year from direct exposure to heat due to weather conditions, and many more people die from health conditions that are exacerbated by exposure to excess heat.
 Historically, from 1999-2010, excessive heat exposure caused 7,415 deaths in the United States.
 During this period, more people in this country died from extreme heat than from hurricanes, lightning, tornadoes, floods, and earthquakes combined.
 Along with these measurable casualties, no one knows how many more deaths were advanced by heat wave weather.

 Since 1998, an average of 37 children have died of heat stroke each year after being left in a hot car.
 Studies have shown these incidents can occur on days with relatively mild (~ 70 degrees F) temperatures and that vehicles can reach life-threatening temperatures very rapidly.

 The Board of Health reminds you to follow some simple guidelines to prevent, recognize, and cope with heat-related health problems in order to help you “Beat the Heat”: